lago di braies in november, with a boat house and mountains in the background

 Lake Braies

 So here are my 10 favourite lakes in the Dolomites.
-I’ve listed them in the order from my most favourite to least favourite – which still is incredibly beautiful.
+I’ve listed them in the order from my favourite to least favourite – which still is incredibly beautiful.

 And they offer different activities that you can do – in most of the lakes in the Dolomites, you can swim as the water quality is great – as long as you can take the ice-cold glacial waters.
 In many others, you can go paddleboarding, boating, fishing, hiking, and many other things.